learnbyexample/cli-computing/cli_computing.md

 * [/r/commandline/](https://old.reddit.com/r/commandline), [/r/linux4noobs/](https://old.reddit.com/r/linux4noobs/), [/r/linuxquestions/](https://old.reddit.com/r/linuxquestions/) and [/r/linux/](https://old.reddit.com/r/linux/) — helpful forums
 * [canva](https://www.canva.com/) — cover image
 * [Warning](https://commons.wikimedia.org/wiki/File:Warning_icon.svg) and [Info](https://commons.wikimedia.org/wiki/File:Info_icon_002.svg) icons by [Amada44](https://commons.wikimedia.org/wiki/User:Amada44) under public domain
-* [carbon](https://carbon.now.sh/) — creating terminal screenshots with highlighted text
+* [carbon](https://carbon.now.sh/) — for creating terminal screenshots with highlighted text
 * [oxipng](https://github.com/shssoichiro/oxipng), [pngquant](https://pngquant.org/) and [svgcleaner](https://github.com/RazrFalcon/svgcleaner) — optimizing images

 ## Feedback and Errata

-I would highly appreciate if you'd let me know how you felt about this book.
+I would highly appreciate it if you'd let me know how you felt about this book.
 It could be anything from a simple thank you, pointing out a typo, mistakes in code snippets, which aspects of the book worked for you (or didn't!) and so on.
 Reader feedback is essential and especially so for self-published authors.

 You can reach me via: